brookshelley/brookshelley.github.com/content/books.md

 ## 2020: 21 books {#2020}

+**Abolish Silocon Valley** — Wendy Liu

+> “Capitalism Is a disease in the venality of Silicon Valley is a morbid symptom, the fingers turning ashen￼”

+As someone who is somewhat begrudgingly started working in Silicon Valley￼ after studying literature mostly as a way to make ends-meat, this book resonated strongly.
+The front half establishes Liu’s history, but the back half is the juicy bit.
+I love reading a hopeful vision of how we might reconfigure society to support humans, and not capital.

 **Last Rituals** — Yrsa Sigurdadóttir

 A solid Scandinavian noir with a nice amount of occult content.
 I think the translation could’ve likely used work, as some of the phrasing seemed oddly stilted, but I can’t read Icelandic to check up on that.